Tatiane-Vieira/tatiane-vieira/README.md

 **Tools used:**
 - Python (data processing and analysis)
-- Data visualization libraries (e.g., matplotlib, seaborn)
+- Data visualization libraries (e.g., matplotlib)

 👉 This project focuses on understanding how viral infection impacts cellular pathways, with emphasis on immune response-related genes.